FAQ'S

 Back to Top

 A. The NCAA has a minimum set of academic eligibility requirements for any high school athlete who would like to play at the collegiate level.
 The requirements are frequently updated and outlined on the NCAA site (www.ncaa.org) and we recommend you visit the site, type in “eligibility requirements” in the search field and print their requirements.
 Take these printed requirements to your high school guidance counselor and discuss your core courses and what you need to do to ensure you meet at least the NCAA minimums.
-You cannot get recruited or participate in inter-collegiate sports unless you meet these requirement.
+You cannot get recruited or participate in inter-collegiate sports unless you meet these requirements.

 Back to Top